 Signs of Sexual Harassment

 Physical contact of a sexual nature falls under sexual harassment.
 Unwanted contact may include patting, hugging, touching, grabbing, and pinching.
 Some people may see physical acts like hugs and touching arms or face as an innocent way to express friendship; it can also be viewed as an unlawful way of invading the recipient’s personal space.
 These sexual advances are dependent on you and how they make you feel.
-If you feel uncomfortable and think that such physical acts are unwanted and inappropriate, then they should be reported.
+If you feel uncomfortable and think that such physical acts are unwanted and inappropriate, you should report them.

 Sexualized images, remarks, jokes, comments, noises, and language all fall under gender harassment.
 It is a form of sexual harassment characterized by non-verbal or verbal behavior that conveys hostility, exclusion, objectification, and second-class status to the opposite gender.

-This activity can be face-to-face or on text messages, phone, email, social media post, or app messages.
-Sexual harassment is not only limited to physical contact; it can be through technology, messages, and images during or after work hours.
-Whatever it may be, being subjected to sexualized verbal or non-verbal content violates the workplace policies and should not be overlooked.
+This activity can be face-to-face or text messages, phone, email, social media posts, or app messages.
+Sexual harassment is not limited to physical contact; it can be through technology, messages, and images during or after work hours.
+Whatever it may be, being subjected to sexualized verbal or non-verbal content violates workplace policies and should not be overlooked.

-For example, if colleagues brag about their sexual experiences, or unreasonably post photos of women on the walls, or have department meetings at places like Hooters, you may have a severe issue.
+For example, suppose colleagues brag about their sexual experiences, or unreasonably post photos of women on the walls, or have department meetings at places like Hooters.
+In that case, you may have a severe issue.
 If you tolerate such behavior, you are encouraging a workplace environment that is tolerant of harassment.

 Quid-Pro-Quo is a Latin word that means something in return for something.
 If this prevails in your office and you have been asked for little “favors” at work, then that is a surefire sign of sexual harassment.
 This can include but is not limited to: